 Before you can use any aged care services which are subsidised by the Australian Government, you must apply for an assessment with My Aged Care.
 The My Aged Care staff will confirm whether you are eligible for the services, help you to plan what services you need, and identify suitable providers.

-If you have any enquiries or complaints relating to in-home care provided by Mecwacare, please contact the Department of Health and Aged Care via the Department of Health website or call 02 6289 1555 (switchboard) or 1800 020 103 (free-call).
+If you have any enquiries or complaints relating to in-home care provided by Mecwacare, please contact the Department of Health and Aged Care via the Department of Health website-external site or call 02 6289 1555 (switchboard) or 1800 020 103 (free-call).